sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 Examples in the previous section introduce an important technique: _algorithm deduplication_.
 Instead of branching the main logic based on the input type, we code the main logic only once, but we normalize the input before running the algorithm.
 This technique can be used in many other places.

-Imagine an article likes counter where we can vote multiple times:
+Imagine an article with a “Like” button and a counter, where every time we press the button, the counter number increases.
+The object that stores counters for all articles could look like this:

 <!--
 function counter() {